 The total revenue for the year relates to contract income received from drilling operations.
-The decrease is due to lower utilisation during the year.
-The Group had rig operating expenses of US\$57.6 million (2014: US\$64 million) relating to rig operating costs, and general and administration expenses of US\$8.6 million (2014: US\$16 million) and an impairment expense of US\$30 million (2014: nil).
+The increase is due to an increase in contract day rates and higher utilisation.
+The Group had rig operating expenses of US\$64 million (2013: US\$56 million) relating to rig operating costs, and general and administration expenses of US\$16 million (2013: US\$21 million).

 The key performance indicators (KPIs) set out below are reviewed on a regular basis by management and performance against them subsequently reported to the Board of Directors.
-Targets for the KPIs are set and, if performance falls short, the proposed corrective action is approved by the Board and implemented by management.
+Targets for the KPI's are set and, if performance falls short, the proposed corrective action is approved by the Board and implemented by management.